Headless CMS de-mystified

 Here's when things might get a bit confusing if you're new to the Headless software.

-- Traditional CMS: You might be wondering; isn't it good to have a CMS that provides a front-end so it's packaged neatly into one bundle?
-Usually no, since this creates a situation where your CMS and front-end are not decoupled and instead, are monolithic.
-This means your CMS and front-end are one and the same which creates a lot of issues down the line.
-As an example, if your monolithic CMS were to deprecate, you'd have to rebuild your entire site (CMS AND front-end).
+Traditional CMS: You might be wondering, isn't it good to have a CMS that provides a front-end so it's packaged neatly into one bundle?
+Usually no, since this creates a situation where your CMS and front-end are not decoupled and instead are monolithic.
+This means your CMS and front-end are one and the same, creating many issues down the line.
+For example, if your monolithic CMS like WordPress were to deprecate, you'd have to rebuild your entire site (CMS AND front-end).
 With a Headless CMS, you could replace the deprecated parts without rebuilding your entire site...